-Supply-chain management, logistics, global trade...these are big words for big business in central Ohio.
-And big business means career opportunities.
-Transportation and logistics is a one trillion dollar business in the United States.
-In the central Ohio area, transportation employment has increased by 51 percent in the last decade.
-The Columbus area is a major distribution and logistics center because of its physical location, easy access to various transportation modes and its educated workforce.
+Supply chain management, logistics, global trade...these are big words for big business in central Ohio.
+Supply Chain Management is a growing field due to the rise of e-commerce and Smart Logistics.
+Supply Chain Management is a one trillion dollar industry in the United States.
+In the central Ohio area, Supply Chain Management employment has increased by 51 percent in the last decade, especially with its 4,152 supply chain establishments and over 70,000 employees.
+The Columbus region is a major distribution and logistics center because of its physical location, easy access to various transportation modes and its educated workforce.

-As the interconnectedness of the world in political and economic terms increases, the demand for individuals with a solid international business background is increasing.
-The global major provides an introduction to the field of international business.
+As the economic and political interconnectedness of the world increases, the demand for individuals with a solid international business background is increasing.
+This global major provides a solid introduction to the field of international business.

-All of the majors in this program can be completed totally online.
-Transfer agreements to complete a bachelor's degree at various 4-years institutions are available.
+Much of the coursework for these programs can be completed online.
+Several transfer agreements to complete a bachelor's degree at various 4-years institutions are also available.